chadwalt/clipboard-challenge/Ticket_Breakdown.md

 ## Tasks 2
-### PLEASE PLACE YOUR PR(s)  HERE

 ### Description

-Write a function to generate a custom id for our `facilities` table.
+Write a function to generate a custom id for our newly created column `agent_custom_id` on the `facilities` table.
 This ID wil be used when generating reports for our agents

  ### Acceptance Criteria

- - Write unit tests for function
  - The function should always return a non-repeated id (we need a unique ID)

 ## Tasks 3
-### PLEASE PLACE YOUR PR(s)  HERE

 ### Description

-Write a function that gets the shifts for the agents as we shall use this to generate for them reports.
-This function can be named `getShiftsByAgent`.
-The function will be supplied with the agent ID, and shifts attached to that agent should be returned.
+Write a function that gets the shifts for agents, we shall use this to generate reports for them.
+An `agent_id` should be provided as an argument to the function and this should return shifts attached to that agent.

 ### Acceptance Criteria

 - Create a function called `getShiftsByAgent` that will return the shifts for the agents
-- Write unit tests for function
 - The function should only return shifts for agent ID provided.

 ## Tasks 4
-### PLEASE PLACE YOUR PR(s)  HERE

 ### Description

-Save the new created agent custom ID, when attaching an agent to the facility
+Save the newly created agent custom ID, when attaching an agent to the facility

 ### Acceptance Criteria